venkateshtantravahi/venkateshtantravahi/README.md

 ## About Me

 Hi, I'm Venkatesh Tantravahi a  passionate self taught developer and a freelance tutor based out of India.
-Currently I'm a SAP Analyst at Capgemini, Python Tutor and Ex-Research Engineer focused on mastering machine learning applications.I do a lot of Python typing and love to share knowledge by writting articles in my blog.
+Currently I'm a Software Developer at Capgemini, Python Tutor and Ex-Research Engineer(Software Engineer) focused on mastering machine learning applications.I do a lot of Python typing and love to share knowledge by writting articles in my blog.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.